 DIRECTORS COMMENT:

-The main thing that I wanted to describe in the film was the feeling of unreal and of beeing unprepaired, when someone close to you dies.
-Because my mother never wanted to talk about her comming death, I was quite badly prepaired when she died and when a lot of things had to change.
+The main thing that I wanted to describe in the film was the feeling of unreal and of beeing unprepared, when someone close to you dies.
+Because my mother never wanted to speak about her comming death, I was quite badly prepared when she died and when a lot of things had to change.

-Though, I understand a lot that kind of dealing with things.
-I allways hope myself that unpleasant things will go away if I close my eyes and go to sleep.
+Though, I do understand a lot that kind of dealing with things.
+I always hope myself that unpleasant things will go away if I close my eyes and go to sleep.

 The theme of cancer/family collapse/child tragedy is not being pushed or forced.
 It goes on in a very human, very delicate way.
 What are your principles?